IALSA/IALSA-2015-Portland/README.md

 ##Goals

-The project pursues publication of papers in the following fi5e themes:
+Our current goals include publication of papers investigating the following fi5e associations:

 - Association between changes in [**pulmonary**](./projects/pulmonary/README.md) function and changes in cognitive function
 - Association between changes in [**grip**](./projects/grip/README.md) strength and changes in cognitive function